cademtz/sparkly-fx/known-bugs.md

     - Fix: Update materials when new ones are added/modified, or update them every frame.

 Real bugs *(should get fixed)*:
-- Rarely, the game crashes after ending a recording.
-    - Cause: Unknown.
-The stack trace does not point to any sparkly-fx code.
-I also deleted my crash log and can't replicate it...
-    - Fix: Unknown.
 - The recording indicator may appear in saved movie frames.
     - Cause: Screen is sometimes not cleared before next frame, or indicator draws too early.
     - Hack: Disable this in the "Recording" settings.
     - Fix: Unknown.
-Perhaps draw during `EVENT_IMGUI``, which always runs just before Present().
+Perhaps draw during `EVENT_IMGUI`, which always runs just before Present().
 But if parts of the screen go un-cleared, it will still appear.

 Limitations *(may be fixed)*:
 - The "Fog depth" preset renders some materials without the depth effect (like water).